greeshmadh/ELT_System/README.md

 - Accepts YAML files and stores them in a `config_history` table in the database.
 - Automatically increments version number.
 - Validates YAML syntax before storing.
+- If yaml already exists in table doesn't upload but uses the same.

 ### 6. **Manual & Scheduled ELT Trigger with Monitoring**
 - Script: `scheduleAndManual.py`